 unite("ROICompCode",c("label2","ROIcomp"),remove=FALSE) %>%

-dplyr::select(ROICode,ROICompCode,Euclideannm) %>%
+::select(ROICode,ROICompCode,Euclideannm) %>%

 arrange(ROICompCode) %>%